kale-stew/climb-log/blog/hike/first-grand-traverse.md

 _Near the top of the first gully descending North Maroon with Pyramid Peak in view._

-As we dropped into this gully and tried not to kick rocks at each others' heads, shouting whenever something was dislodged, time felt like it nearly came to a stop.
+As we dropped into this gully, time felt like it nearly came to a stop.
 This part of the descent just felt like it took forever, and that might be due to the tedious nature of navigating this type of terrain.
+We tried not to kick rocks at each others' heads, shouting whenever something was dislodged.
 I think spending so much time in your head considering the impact of each step and how much weight you should be applying to every inch of that loose rock is quite a bit more tiring than soloing a 40 foot vertical chimney.
 And then, every time you look up, the view has only barely changed.

 ![Gullies](https://live.staticflickr.com/65535/51793945747_8cd281fd9c_b.jpg)

 _Continuing to descend North Maroon’s maze of gullies._

-The rock was loose and the trail as not well defined.
+The rock was loose and the trail is not well defined.
 I'm not sure exactly how long it took us to navigate both of these gullies, but it felt like double the time we spent moving between the two peaks.
 There were no good spots to take a break, either, so we all just grumbled through it.

 Finally reaching the bottom of the second gully and looking back was an incredible feeling.
-Seeing Maroon's shoulder behind North Maroon's pointy top beyond this wall of gully we had just maneuvered our way down inspired a feeling of pride.
-We had just achieved something I hadn't even considered feasible for myself earlier the week prior.
+Seeing Maroon's shoulder behind North Maroon's pointy top beyond this wall of gully inspired a feeling of pride.
+We had just achieved something I hadn't even considered feasible for myself the week prior.

 ![Gully 2 {768x460}](https://live.staticflickr.com/65535/51849926367_8fd25e1bb4_b.jpg)

 _At the bottom of North Maroon’s second gully, looking back towards the two peaks._

-We took some time to rest, evaluate the remaining route, and each eat a snack.
+We took some time to rest, evaluate the remaining route, and eat a snack.
 While the most difficult climbing might have been behind us at this point, we still had some more tedious terrain to voyage before we would be back to a well-worn dirt path.

 ## Perfect Timing

 Standing at the bottom of the gully, we were all more wiped than I think any of us expected to be.
 Jason let us continue on without him as he had plans to meet his wife at their camp near Crater Lake and Luis had a night shift in the front range to get to.
-I got a little turned trying to identify our descent route after the snack break, but after a couple of tight circles we located it and continued down.
+I got a little turned around trying to identify our descent route after the snack break, but after a couple of tight circles we located it and continued down.
 At the bottom of the gullies is a sharp corner marked by a couple of precariously rooted trees, and just beyond that corner is a long and seemingly never-ending talus field.

 This rock slope was filled with human-sized boulders separated by dramatic, human-sized gaps.
 Every few gaps were gated with a thick spider web that I was unlucky enough to walk mouth-first into no less than three times.